grycap/ec3/doc/source/ec3.rst

    Provider ID, it must match with the id provided in the auth file.
 See :ref:`auth-file`.

-.. option:: -u <url>, --xmlrpc-url <url>
+.. option:: -u <url>, --restapi-url <url>

-   URL to the IM XML-RPC service.
+   URL to the IM REST API service.
 If not indicated, EC3 uses the default value.

 .. option:: -e, --eliminate